- Copyright Basics

 Fair Use Guidelines for Educational Multimedia, ADEC, 2002

 !
 Is Fair Use a License to Steal?, Education World, 2003

 TEACH Act, 2002

 Title 17, U.S. Code, Copyright Law of the USA, 1978

-The information constituting this copyright policy was compiled by Michele Wood, Golden Library.
-Questions concerning the use of copyrighted material owned, borrowed, loaned, reproduced or distributed by the library for the benefit of library patrons should be addressed to Michele Wood.
+The information constituting this copyright policy was compiled by Golden Library.
+Questions concerning the use of copyrighted material owned, borrowed, loaned, reproduced or distributed by the library for the benefit of library patrons should be addressed to Golden Library.